goshiphq/goship-cms/content/blog/goship-com-donates-to-cdc-foundation-with-strong-customer-support.md

 ---
-keywords: cdc donations, covid, goship
+keywords: CDC Foundation, donates to CDC Foundation
 author: GoShip Admin
-title: GoShip.com Donates to CDC Foundation with Customer Support
+title: GoShip Donates to CDC Foundation with Customer Support
 intro: GoShip.com, a digital freight shipping platform, donated 100% of profits during the months of April and May to the CDC Foundation.
 postedAt: 1592236201000
-news: true
+news: false
-description: GoShip.com, a digital freight shipping platform, donated 100% of profits during the months of April and May to the CDC Foundation.
+description: GoShip digital freight shipping platform donated 100% of profits during the months of April and May to the CDC Foundation.
-altText: goship
+altText: donating CDC Foundation
-image: images/copy-of-goship-blog-8-.png
+image: images/goship-blog-87-.png
 ---
 **PITTSBURGH (June 15, 2020)** – GoShip.com, a digital freight shipping platform, donated 100% of profits during the months of April and May to the CDC Foundation.